Assessing the potential impact of Xylella bacteria on UK trees

 An organism or agent that can cause disease.
 Pathogens include viruses, bacteria, fungi, and protists.
 They can infect a wide range of hosts, including plants and animals.

-RNA (ribonucleic acid) refers to the molecules that carry genetic instructions from DNA and help regulate how cells function, especially how they respond to stress or infection.
+The molecules that carry genetic instructions from DNA and help regulate how cells function, especially how they respond to stress or infection.

 Transcriptomics